Analyze Your Exposure to Memory-Based Zero Days and CVEs

 Prepare a binary and/or SBOM you want to analyze to determine your risk exposure.

-Get a score of your total exposure and risk reductions when runtime protections are applied.
+Get a score of your total CVE and memory-based zero day exposure and risk reductions when runtime protections are applied.

 How It Works: Risk Exposure Analysis